-The Tour Down Under starts with a pre-race criterium around the city streets, which allows the riders an opportunity to stretch their legs and kick over their racing minds after the off-season.
-The first stage of the six stages often favours the sprinters but with undulating roads, hot summer weather touching 40 degrees and strong costal winds all factors to consider, a 125km stage of the Tour Down Under can often be tougher than the race book suggests.
+Two days later, the first stage proper of the six stages often favours the sprinters.
+But with undulating roads, the hot summer weather and strong coastal winds all factors to consider, a 150km stage of the Tour Down Under can often be tougher than the race book suggests.

-The Willunga Hill stage has proven to be a hit with both fans and riders and it is the queen stage of the race, offering the only real climbing test of the race and deciding the GC before the final day's city criterium.
+The Willunga Hill stage has proven to be a hit with both fans and riders and is the 'queen stage' of the race, offering one of only a few real climbing tests of the race, and usually deciding the GC.

-What colours are the jerseys?
+What colours are the leaders' jerseys?

 What is unique about the Tour Down Under?

 Australian cycling fans are privileged to have the Tour Down Under on their doorstep, with the riders relaxed and happy enough at the start of their seasons to chat and take 'selfies' with fans, and to cuddle koalas, joeys (baby kangaroos) and snakes as photo opportunities for the press – and for their own enjoyment.

 Some of the stages take place close enough to the Hilton for spectators to ride their bikes out to, with the pro riders often choosing to ride back to the hotel for some extra training, too, which means the opportunity to – carefully – share the roads with some of the biggest names in the sport.

 As the first major race on the calendar, fans also have the opportunity to see new bikes and team kit in the flesh for the first time, and the 2020 edition will be no exception, with Cyclingnews on hand to spot the very best of it for you if you're not able to make it yourself.